drew-sant/bowlpicks/bowlpicks/README.md

 DJANGO_DEV=true python manage.py runserver
 ```

-The production settings is gitignored in this repository and you will need to create it yourself.
+The production settings is included in this repository because I didn't include any sensitive
-There are a few tutorials about doing so.
-The Django Project has this article that talks about
-preparing the settings file for productin.

-But to get it to work how I set it up, you will add the following to the end of you production
-settings file that you create:
+informantion.

+I have this at the bottom of bowlpicks/settings.py:

 ```
 if os.getenv('DJANGO_DEV') == 'true':